dariober/ASCIIGenome/commandHelp.md

 ### f

-**Usage: f**
+**Usage: f [NUM=0.1]**

-Move forward by 1/10 of a window
+Move forward NUM times the size of the current window, 1/10 by default.

 ### b

-**Usage: b**
+**Usage: b [NUM=0.1]**

-Move backward by 1/10 of a window
+Move backward NUM times the size of the current window, 1/10 by default

 ### ff

 **Usage: ff**

-Move forward by 1/2 of a window
+Move forward by 1/2 of a window.
+A shortcut for `f 0.5`

 ### bb

 **Usage: bb**

-Move backward by 1/2 of a window
+Move backward by 1/2 of a window.
+A shortcut for `b 0.5`

 ### goto